prayash/eventide/TUTORIAL.md

 ![Surge Prompt](img/surge.png "Surge Prompt")

 ## Fin
 I hope you enjoyed this tutorial and you see the power of A-Frame and its capabilities.
 By combining third-party components and cooking up our own, we can create neat 3D scenes with relative ease.
 Extending all this with React, we're able to manage state efficiently and go crazy with dynamic props.
 We've only scratched the surface, and now it's up to you to explore the rest.
 As 2D content fails to meet the rising demand for immersive content on the web, tools like A-Frame and three.js have come into the limelight.
 The future of WebVR is looking bright.
 Go forth and unleash your creativity, for the browser is an empty 3D canvas and code is your brush.
-If you end up making something cool, please tweet me [@_prayash](http://twitter.com/_prayash) and A-Frame [@aframevr](http://twitter.com/aframevr) so we all can see it too.
+If you end up making something cool, feel free tweet at [@_prayash](http://twitter.com/_prayash) and A-Frame [@aframevr](http://twitter.com/aframevr) so we everyone else can see it too.

 ## Additional Resources
-Check out these additional resources to advance your knowledge of A-Frame.
+Check out these additional resources to advance your knowledge of A-Frame and WebVR.

+- [Crash Course: VR Design for N00bs](https://www.viget.com/articles/crash-course-vr-design-for-noobs) for tips on designing for VR.
 - [A-Frame School](https://aframe.io/aframe-school/#/) for more A-Frame knowledge.
 - [A Week of A-Frame](https://aframe.io/blog/awoa-75/) for inspiration.
 - [A-Frame Slack](https://aframevr-slack.herokuapp.com/) for the community.